manouj/CreativeCoding/p5/ImpossibleApp/DressApp.md

 # DressApp

 ## Objective:
-DressApp enables the user to create/generate any dress of his choice - stitched to fit his form and structure.
+DressApp enables the user to create/generate any dress of his/her choice - stitched to fit his form and structure.

 ## Steps to operate: